GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 ##### Get Up and Running with VS Code

-1. Go [here](https://code.visualstudio.com/) to download Visual Studio Code.
+1. Download Visual Studio Code:
+  * See the installation guides for [Mac](https://code.visualstudio.com/docs/setup/mac) and [Windows](https://code.visualstudio.com/docs/setup/windows)
 2. Open the downloaded zip file.
 3. Drag the unzipped `Visual Studio Code` app to your `Applications` folder.
 4. Launch the application by clicking on the icon or press `Command + Spacebar` and type VS Code in the input field that appears